 - Rear Single-Seat Cowl – The EX300 is a bike better enjoyed solo.
 If that’s how you ride, you might wanna consider getting this.
 It certainly looks sleeker.
 There are also cheaper aftermarket versions.
 The generic one I tried worked okay, but the quality was iffy and the green didn’t completely match the paintwork.

 - K&N KA‐2508 High Performance Air Filter – There are two main upsides to this part.
-First, it helps the engine breath and sound a bit better.
+First, it helps the engine breath and sounds a bit better.
 The second is what makes it ideal for pretty much everyone – it’s washable so you’ll never have to buy another air filter again.
 Both of those aspects make a K&N air filter a no-brainer for me.

 - Danmoto Carbon Fiber GP Slip-On Exhaust – This mod looks and sounds great.
 Danmoto is among the cheaper brands out there, but their quality has little to envy from Yoshimura.
 If it’s more power you want, the gains are mediocre.
 Nonetheless it’s a hard upgrade to resist and doesn’t need a fuel controller.